 - Give yourself plenty of time.
 Start early by packing seasonal and seldom-used items.
 Packing early reduces moving stress, eliminates clutter and even helps sell your home.

 - Take advantage of spare suitcases.
 Pack them with soft goods, but remember to label them as you would a carton.

 PACKING PART 2

 - Whenever possible, pack electronics in original cartons using formed Styrofoam.
-This is especially helpful when you want to move flat screen TV Record model and serial numbers on the carton.
+This preparation step is especially helpful when you want to move a flat screen TV.
+Record model and serial numbers on the carton.
 To ease installation at your new home, color-code cables and connectors with stick-on labels.
 Photographing the connections also might be helpful.

 - Use Ziploc bags to pack similar items in desk drawers.
 Provided bags aren’t heavy and contain enough air cushion to protect contents, they can be placed in drawers.
 The air cushion prevents bag movement during your move across country.

 - Wardrobe cartons are designed to hold hanging clothing.
 You can place small, lightweight items (such as pillows) in the carton bottom.
 Make certain they’re secure because movement might dislodge and wrinkle the hanging clothes whether you’re embarking on a local move or a move across country.

 - When packing pairs of shoes, wrap each shoe separately.
 Shoes can scuff each other if not properly protected.